friendly-traceback/friendly-traceback/dev-notes.md

 # Developer notes

 Friendly has no other dependencies than modules included in Python's standard library.
-Python versions supported include 3.6, 3.7 and 3.8.
+Python versions supported include 3.6, to 3.12 inclusively.

 We use [black](https://github.com/python/black) for formatting and [flake8](http://flake8.pycqa.org/en/latest/) for linting.